AllenCoder/AMVP/README.md

 The github public API is used to fetch users data: https://developer.github.com/v3/users/#get-all-users

-The key is in the class MvpCallback, that receives life cycle events from the Presenter.
+This is solved by caching the network response while the view isn't attached.
+After the view is attached, the network response is then delivered.

 ## Sample dependencies